jamesj64/jamesj64/README.md

 - 👋 Hi, I’m @jamesj64.
-I'm studying Computer Science at the University of Waterloo and am seeking Fall 2024 internships.
+I'm studying Computer Science at the University of Waterloo and am seeking Summer 2025 internships.

-- 🌱 I’m currently learning about DevOps tools such as Docker/Kubernetes and derivatives trading
 - 📫 Email me at james.jordan@uwaterloo.ca

 <!---